Executive Summary

 To unravel this conundrum, we utilized our custom tools and capabilities, and discovered the following:

-• On 2025-03-11, 17:06:12 (UTC) a user named iLrmKCu86tjwp8 forked the reviewdog/action-setup repository.
-When we looked for the user, we found that it had vanished and no longer exists in GitHub.
+- On 2025-03-11, 17:06:12 (UTC) a user named iLrmKCu86tjwp8 forked the reviewdog/action-setup repository.
+When we looked for the user, we found that it had vanished and no longer existed in GitHub.
 This immediately raised our suspicions.

-• Within their fork, we saw that this user had pushed 13 commits containing various payloads.
-Some are identical to the malicious payload found in commit 0e58ed8 at reviewdog/action-setup and some are “cleanup” commits, like 8d73381.
+- Within their fork, we saw that this user had pushed 13 commits containing various payloads.
+Some were identical to the malicious payload found in commit 0e58ed8 at reviewdog/action-setup and some were “cleanup” commits, like 8d73381.

 We also saw that this user forked the reviewdog/action-typos repository on 2025-03-11, 17:21:52 (UTC), and pushed another 15 commits containing various payloads.
 However, since this user was deleted, we were unable to directly access the fork and its commits.